 Does my client need a PODE report?

-With the publication of PAG2 guidance and increased judicial scrutiny, the legal imperative to obtain fuller pension analysis is growing.
+With the publication of PAG2 guidance and increased judicial scrutiny, expectations around pension sharing in divorce are changing.

 • There is a Defined Benefit (final salary) pension